 Mechanical Link was developed as an efficient method of evaluating the entire body in a single session, determining which are the primary lesions and targeting them for treatment.
 Any one of the systems that govern the body can be addressed.
 Using Mechanical Link an experienced practitioner can evaluate and treat the muscoskeletal, digestive, respiratory, circulatory, lymph, endocrine, cranial, and nervous systems.

-A typical Mechanical LInk session consists of gentle palpation on the body to determine where the lesions reside.
+A typical Mechanical Link session consists of gentle palpation of the body to determine where the lesions reside.
 The practitioner will the determine which lesions are primary by using a technique called inhibitory balancing.
 On testing, one lesion will release and the other will remain blocked.
 The lesions that do not release are the primary blockages.
 They are the ones that are targeted for treatment.

 Who Can Benefit?